Perimenopause Temperature Changes: Why You’re Hot and Cold

 You might go weeks without swings, then have one random day of fire and ice.

-That’s progress—it means your hypothalamus is testing range again.
+That’s progress.
+It means your hypothalamus is testing range again.

 As circulation and nervous-system tone improve, you’ll notice: